kenjik9881/507FinalProject/Readme.md

 - On your terminal, to run the program, type, "python3 SI507F17_finalproject.py"

 ### Part III - What output to expect
-- Once you run, the code, you will notice that a web browser opens as the program is scraping two pages on coinmarketcap.com to get information about the top 10 crypotcurrencies and their respective exchanges.
+- Once you run the code, you will notice that a web browser opens as the program is scraping two pages on coinmarketcap.com to get information about the top 10 crypotcurrencies and their respective exchanges.
+It will fetch a fresh copy first_row and then only fetch a fresh copy every 10 minutes.
+Up-to-date information is important for prices so that is why the cache expiry is quite short.
 - Two tabs will open.
 These will bring you to one Plotly chart and another Plotly table.
 You can see an example screenshot of both of these in this Githbu repository ('Crypto Chart' and 'Crypto Arbitrage Table').
 If you aren't logged in you can either login or click "x" to simply see the chart and table.